 In order to import, you must use the same user ID and password for both your Mint and TurboTax accounts.

-If you already have a TurboTax account but with a different user ID and password, you won’t be able to use the import feature at this time.
-But don’t worry, you can still import tax documents directly from your financial institutions.
+If you already have a TurboTax account but with a different user ID and password, you won't be able to use the import feature at this time.
+However, you can still import tax documents directly from your financial institutions.